DUNE/dune-justin/docs/tutorials.dune.md

 justIN creates virtual counter files for you, and allocates these to jobs one by one until they are "used up" when sufficient jobs have run.

-`justin quick-request` will have shown you the request ID which is needed to find logs, jobs status etc. Please take note of that ID now.
+`justin simple-workflow` will have shown you the workflow ID which is needed to find logs, jobs status etc. Please take note of that ID now.

 You can use